JoshuaAndrews-1882/project-1/README.md

 - __Contact Bottom Image__

   - A large image of an alligator that is 100% width of the page.
+  - The submit button has been made to look like it sits on the picture as it creates a nice flow.
   - This will help keep the user interested in the site, keeping them visually happy and interested.

 ![Contact Bottom Image](assets/readme-images/contactbimage.jpg)